-Offered over four weeks each June, participants meet on the UBC Point Grey campus for one to four individual weeks of stimulating lectures, lively discussion and shared enquiry.
+Offered over three weeks in June, participants meet on the UBC Point Grey campus for one or more individual weeks of stimulating lectures, lively discussion and shared enquiry.
 Courses take place each morning, Monday to Friday, and are open to adult learners of all ages.
 LEARN MORE.

 UBC Elder Scholar